gmucsn/mTree_learning_exercises/basic_auctions/step_3/README.md

 We will use the start_bidding method because we can then reuse the method for alerting all agents of price changes.

+TODO: price_estimate should be called value_estimate

+TODO: in the assignment statement for price estimate should be +/- self.error

 In this case we will randomly determine the price estimate provided to each agent by selecting a number between the +/- sum `self.price` and the error bound `self.error`.
 In later steps, we will set these with configuration parameters.

 ```